nexodus-io/nexodus/docs/deployment/nexodus-service.md

 cat .certs/rootCA.pem
 ```

 In order to join a self-signed Nexodus controller from a remote node or view the Nexodus UI in your dev environment, you will need to install the cert on the remote machine.
-This is only necessary when the controller is self-signed with a domain like we are using with the try.nexodus.local domain for development.
+This is only necessary when the controller is self-signed with a domain like we are using with the try.nexodus.127.0.0.1.nip.io domain for development.

 Install [`mkcert`](https://github.com/FiloSottile/mkcert) on the agent node, copy the cert from the controller running kind (`.certs/rootCA.pem`) to the remote node you will be joining (or viewing the web UI) and run the following.